 To support various members of our Swift community, we have created specific community groups for developers to connect with others who have similar experiences and backgrounds.
-The first two community groups are Women in Swift and Black in Swift.
+The available community groups are Women in Swift, Black in Swift, and Pride in Swift.
 These are private, moderated support spaces on the Swift Forums.

 - Which community group(s) would you like to join?

 - What support do you hope to get out of this community group?